r0zetta/graph_simulations/README.md

 It works in the following manner:

-1. Read from a file containing raw json tweet objects (one per line) that were captured from streaming Twitter data.
+1. Read raw data from a file containing raw json objects (one per line) that were generated with social_media_simulation.py.
-2. Obtain a slice starting at position p and ending at position p+n.
+2. Obtain a slice of data starting at position p and ending at position p+n.
-3. Process the raw data, extracting interactions between accounts (e.g. accounts that retweeted other accounts, accounts that replied to other accounts, etc.)
+3. Process the raw data, extracting interactions between accounts (i.e. accounts that shared posts created by other accounts)
 4. Create an interactions dict using the selected data representation.
 5. Create a graphviz object using the interactions dict.
 Append it to a list of Graph() objects.
 6. Repeat all steps for the next slice, and so on, until all required slices have been collected.